 Cannabidiolic acid is also an important compound found in the hemp plant.
 It is usually converted to CBD over time and with exposure to heat.

-When consumed, it can encourage the endocannabinoid system to suppress the COX-2 enzyme, which could be useful in managing inflammation.
+When consumed, it can encourage the endocannabinoid system to suppress the COX-2 enzyme, which could be useful for boosting wellness.

 While cannabinoids can each have individual impacts and effects on the human body, these compounds can also work together in what is called the “entourage effect”.